seegg/barebone-demo/README.md

 # Barebone
-Simple React state management using hooks with full typing. eh.
+Simple React state management using hooks and typing for TS.